Grappe501/arkansas-political-history/site/src/content/pages/misc/search-index-md.md

 - power mechanism,
 - or policy area.

-You do not need to know where something “lives” to find it.
+You do not need to know where something "lives" to find it.

 ---